gabzarp/random-forest-ml.js/README.md

   file : * Your JSON array training data set*
 }
 JSON array training data set example: [ [1, 0, 1, 'yes', 'no'] ]
 Obs.
-The last column of the array must be your desired classification and is restricted to two values
+The last column of the array must be your desired classification and it is restricted to two values
 ```
 * Response body:
 ```